 By now it’s far easier to get attention if you have a name, a personal brand or any kind of brand.
 There are a few SEO bloggers from India who have already outrun millions of nameless Indians.
 Branding is the way to go.
 Become a keyphrase yourself people search for.

 Never call yourself an expert or company (when you’re not)

-You have to understand that calling yourself an expert makes you actually a noob.
+You have to understand that calling yourself an expert makes you actually a beginner.